streamfold/rotel-lambda-extension/README.md

 The _{version}_ field should match the integer value for the latest release on the [Releases](https://github.com/streamfold/rotel-lambda-extension/releases) page, for example `v12-alpha` should use `12` as the version.

+## Auto instrumentation

+The Rotel Lambda layer can be used alongside the language support extension layers, found [here](https://github.com/open-telemetry/opentelemetry-lambda?tab=readme-ov-file#extension-layer-language-support).
+The default Rotel OTLP receiver configuration matches the defaults used for OTEL auto-instrumentation.

+To use a language layer, pick the extension layer ARN that matches your runtime language and include it in additional to the Rotel layer ARN above.
+Consult the documentation for each language layer to identify how to set `AWS_LAMBDA_EXEC_WRAPPER` so that your code is auto-instrumented on start up.

 ## Configuration